wrewsama/obsidian-vault/Source Materials/Books/How to Take Smart Notes.md

     - It's easier to learn something when you know more related information
         - Building a network of information (notes) makes it easier to absorb even more

+## Steps to Successful Writing
+- Give each task your undivided attention, don't multitask
+- Give the right kind of attention to each task: pure focus vs playful exploration
+- Become an expert instead of a planner.
+Rely on embodied experience instead of a set of plans or rules
+- Get closure on tasks.
+This avoids cluttering your short-term memory.
+Closure doesn't have to be the actual completion of the task, instead it can just be writing it down and postponing it for later
+- Reduce decision fatigue

 ---
 Source: https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes